-It wouldn’t be the holiday season for my family if we didn’t take in a holiday concert or show together, shop for unique gifts at a craft fair and enjoy some holiday light viewing.
+It wouldn’t be the holiday season for my family if we didn’t take in one of those massive holiday light displays, shop for unique gifts at a craft fair and cut our own Christmas tree.

 On select nights from Nov.
 26 to Dec.
 26, come to Christmas at the Park, located at Johnson County Park, and experience an interactive light show with more than 500,000 LED lights that dance along with the radio station you can tune into.
 There is also a festival area with live characters, food trucks and more.

 A new attraction this year that is sure to become a tradition for families is The Holiday Stroll at Kelsay Farms in Whiteland.
 Stroll the farm and see larger-than-life decorations, holiday lights, and hot cocoa by a warm campfire on select nights from Nov.
 26 to Dec.
 23.

 A long-standing tradition in downtown Franklin is the annual Holiday Lighting and Winter Market on Dec.
 4. This event features a great outdoor market for shopping, a lighted parade, food vendors, and the lighting of the courthouse.

 Another fun experience is Christmas at the Farm on Dec.
 11, featuring a petting zoo, tree sales, hot chocolate and a drive-through light display.
 Although the festivities are only one night, the lights are available for viewing Nov.
 25 to Jan.
 6.

 Also enjoy Christmas Acres from Nov.
 23 to Dec.
 31. See a free light display featuring 50,000 lights, and consider bringing a canned food for a local food pantry.
 Food items will be collected at the end of the front sidewalk.